 With a recent study suggesting that components within espresso coffee extract nullified the adverse effects of the Alzheimer‘s-associated tau protein, is drinking coffee a potential lifestyle preventative measure for reducing the risk of such neurodegenerative conditions?
-Hospital Healthcare Europe‘s clinical writer and resident pharmacist Rod Tucker takes a look at the evidence.
+Clinical writer Rod Tucker takes a look at the evidence.

 There’s no doubt that coffee is a widely consumed beverage and coffee culture has taken the world by storm from the espresso bars of Italy to the commercial giants on seemingly every street corner.
 Deemed to be one of the most widely traded commodities in the world, around two billion cups of coffee are consumed worldwide each day, according to the British Coffee Association.